 - a) An examination of the test procedures, test equipment spot-checks and/or calculations shall be made to determine whether there were errors. - b) If no such errors are identified, proceed to Sections 15.4.2.1 and/or 15.4.2.2. - c) Held production deemed to be "OUT-OF-CONTROL" after evaluations in accordance with Sections 15.4.2.1 and/or 15.4.2.2 shall be rejected.
-The grade stamps from rejected production shall be obliterated or removed. - d) If "OUT-OF-CONTROL" for delamination is confirmed, the facility is permitted to break down the half-shift into 1-hour segments and conduct extra verification sampling for each 1-hour segment to isolate the period for which the production grade stamps shall be obliterated.
+The grade stamps from rejected production shall be obliterated or removed.

-^[2] Verification sampling required only if specimen joint from 1st half-shift shows delamination greater than 5%, or if 1st half-shift is deemed to be "OUT-OF-CONTROL".
+Verification sampling is required only if sample joint from 1st half-shift shows delamination greater than 5%, or if 1st half-shift is deemed to be "OUT-OF-CONTROL".